inet-framework/inet-framework.github.io/Plans.md

 5. IPv6
     *   IPv6 has not yet been through the same refactoring and improvements as the IPv4 model
     *   after that, xMIPv6 needs to be tested and revised as well

+6. Examples
+    *   review existing examples
+    *   add new more meaningful, more specific feature examples (e.g. crosstalk)
+    *   reduce redundancy in inifiles (e.g. lots of unrelated configuration entries) that makes understanding examples more difficult than necessary
+    *   review directory structure (e.g. more different wireless directories), make the structure more similar to the source directory structure

+7. Documentation
+    *   review the Manual, update obsolete parts, add missing parts
+    *   review new and modified NED module and C++ class comments

+8. Tests
+    *   some examples are rather tests, they were usually created during development for quick testing
+    *   we definitely need more (some?) validation tests (e.g. comparison with other simulators, real world measurements, or analytical results)

 ## INET 4.0 and Beyond